Interstate 69 in Indiana: Route description

-The southern, newer segment of I-69 begins at an interchange with US 41 on the southern edge of Evansville, briefly heading east then gradually curving to the north, around the southern and eastern city limits.
+I-69 begins at an interchange with US 41 on the southern edge of Evansville.
+The road continues northwest as Veterans Memorial Parkway, a four-lane divided highway that parallels the Ohio River to Downtown Evansville, where the parkway continues as Riverside Drive.
+From US 41, I-69 briefly heads east, then gradually curves to the north around the southern and eastern city limits.

 Between Evansville and Bloomington, I-69 traverses the largely rural, open areas of Southwestern Indiana.
 Along the way, I-69 has interchanges with I-64 near the town of Elberfeld, US 50 and US 150 on the eastern side of the city of Washington, and US 231 near the town of Crane.
-Near the town of Elnora, I-69 transitions from generally flat terrain to much more hilly terrain.
-Just southwest of Bloomington, I-69 has an interchange with SR 37.
-From then on, both highways begin running concurrently with each other.
-The highways continue their journey northeastward, running around the western city limits of Bloomington and northeast to the city of Martinsville, where the highways run along the south and eastern sides of the city.
-Continuing northeast, the highways gradually return to more flat terrain before I-69 currently temporarily terminates at an interchange with SR 144 in the town of Bargersville, with SR 37 continuing northeast towards Indianapolis.
+Near the town of Elnora, I-69 transitions from generally flat terrain to much more hilly, even at times rugged terrain with the highway cutting through several hills in Greene County.

+Just southwest of Bloomington, I-69 has an interchange with SR 37, at the latter's new truncation point.
+From then on, the highway continues its journey northeastward, running around the western city limits of Bloomington and northeast to the city of Martinsville, where the highway runs along the south and eastern sides of the city.
+Continuing northeast, the highway gradually returns to more flat terrain before entering Indianapolis.
+The highway continues through the southwestern side of Indianapolis before merging into I-465, Indianapolis's outer beltway, at an interchange southwest of downtown.

-The northern, older segment of I-69 in Indiana begins with an interchange at the northeast corner of I-465, Indianapolis's outer beltway, where Binford Boulevard, a four-lane divided surface arterial that formerly carried SR 37, transitions into the I-69 freeway.
-Southbound at this junction, most I-69 motorists take exit 200, which was formerly known as exit 0, to remain on a freeway and reach either I-465 south (with SR 37 south and the likely routing of future extended I-69) or I-465 west.
-Running in a northeasterly direction and concurrent with SR 37, I-69 turns east-northeast at the end of that overlap just past milemarker 205 (formerly marker 5) in Fishers.
+I-69 continues, concurrent with I-465, as well as I-74, eastward along the southern side of Indianapolis, having an interchange with I-65 southwest of the city of Beech Grove.
+The highways then turn due north, with I-74 soon splitting off at an interchange east of Beech Grove, continuing along the eastern side of Indianapolis, having an interchange with I-70 south of the city of Lawrence, before meeting the northern, older segment of I-69 at an interchange at the northeast corner of I-465, where Binford Boulevard, a four-lane divided surface arterial that formerly carried SR 37, transitions into the I-69 freeway.
+Southbound at this junction, most I-69 motorists take exit 200, which was formerly known as exit 0, to remain on a freeway and reach either I-465 south (with I-69 south) or I-465 west.

+Continuing from the I-465 interchange in a northeasterly direction, I-69 continues through the northeastern side of Indianapolis before entering the city of Fishers.
+In Fishers, I-69 turns east-northeast, while the northern segment of SR 37 resumes to the north.
 From there, the freeway turns more easterly through the Campus Parkway/Southeastern Parkway (former Greenfield Avenue and SR 238) interchange and remains on that general heading until it reaches the Pendleton area.